 Except, Google Analytics 4 is now powered by artificial intelligence, machine learning, and a host of other cutting-edge technologies that weren’t available when Universal Analytics was created – that’s awesome news!

-Before you can start playing with GA4’s shiny new features, you need to migrate your data from Universal Analytics to GA4.
+Before you can start playing with GA4’s shiny new features, you need a migration plan to move your data from Universal Analytics to GA4.
 This process involves more than just swapping out the tracking code – there’s a whole host of new configuration options to consider.

 That’s why we recommend starting off with an in-depth audit of your current Universal Analytics setup.
 Use these questions as a guide: